Table-top typhoon simulation marks end of U.S. and Philippines HA/DR exchange

 |0

-This work, Table-top typhoon simulation marks end of U.S. and Philippines HA/DR exchange [Image 1 of 5], by TSgt James Stewart, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Table-top typhoon simulation marks end of U.S. and Philippines HA/DR exchange, by TSgt James Stewart, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT